 - a.
-Management's degree of interest in and attitude toward IT - b.
+The management's degree of interest in and attitude toward IT - b.
 Development of IT-related strategies, plans, and budgets; establishment of necessary structures - c.
 Members' basic knowledge about IT and ability to make use of IT - d.
 Policies on IT-related education and training

 The use of IT is also important in order to efficiently design and operate the control environment.
-For example, the use of e-mail, which is a part of IT, will make it possible to communicate management's intentions and the organization's basic policies and decisions to appropriate personnel in a timely manner, consequently contributing to the designing and operation of the control environment.
+For example, the use of e-mail, which is a part of IT, will make it possible to communicate the management's intentions and the organization's basic policies and decisions to appropriate personnel in a timely manner, consequently contributing to the designing and operation of the control environment.

-On the other hand, the use of IT may also allow, for example, management, key executives, and other members of the organization to easily conspire to commit fraud via e-mail or some other means of IT.
+On the other hand, the use of IT may also allow, for example, the management, key executives, and other members of the organization to easily conspire to commit fraud via e-mail or some other means of IT.
 To avoid such an incident, it should be noted that it is necessary to implement appropriate control activities.

-B. Use of IT for ensuring the effectiveness of risk assessment and response sharing risk information will allow risk assessment and response to function in a more effective and efficient way.
+B. Use of IT for ensuring the effectiveness of risk assessment and response

+The use of IT as a means of recognizing events inside/outside the organization or a means of sharing risk information will allow risk assessment and response to function in a more effective and efficient way.
 For example, by establishing a system in which its sales administration department or accounting department can recognize the occurrence and collection of accounts receivables without delay and apply different controls to overdue accounts through the use of IT, an organization can manage accounts receivables in an effective and efficient manner.